schaeferka/pepr-dungeon-crawl/README.md

 ## Introduction

-I've been spending a lot of time working with [Pepr](https://github.com/defenseunicorns/pepr) and [Kubernetes](https://kubernetes.io).
+Lately I've been spending a lot of time working with [Pepr](https://github.com/defenseunicorns/pepr) and [Kubernetes](https://kubernetes.io).
 Along the way, I ran into [KubeDoom](https://github.com/storax/kubedoom) which inspired me to find a fun way to explore how Pepr interacts with a cluster using validating and mutating webhooks.
 The result of this exploration was Pepr Dungeon Crawl.

 ## Table of Contents